 The Company is considered to be in the exploration and development stage given that none of its properties are in production and, to date, have not earned any revenues.
 The recoverability of amounts shown for exploration and evaluation assets is dependent on the existence of economically recoverable reserves, the renewal or extension of exploration licenses, obtaining the necessary permits to operate a mine, obtaining the financing to complete exploration and development, and future profitable production.
 The Company is incorporated under the laws of the Yukon Territory, Canada, under the Business Corporations Act of Yukon and the address of the Company's registered office is 161 Bay Street, P.O.
 Box 508 Toronto, Ontario, Canada, M5J 2S1.
-The Company currently exists under the Business Corporations Act of Yukon and its common shares are listed on the Canadian TSX Venture Stock Exchange ("TSXV") under the symbol TSD.
+The Company currently exists under the Business Corporations Act of Yukon and the Canadian TSX Venture Stock Exchange ("TSXV") under the symbol TSD.

-These consolidated financial statements have been prepared on the basis of accounting principles applicable to a going concern, which assumes that the Company will realize its assets and discharge its liabilities in the normal course of business.
-The Company incurred a loss of \$1,316,206 and comprehensive loss of \$1,903,007 during the year ended December 31, 2021 and as of that date, the Company had an accumulated deficit of \$51,150,566 and negative working capital of (\$1,791,640).
+These condensed interim consolidated financial statements have been prepared on the basis of accounting principles applicable to a going concern, which assumes that the Company will realize its assets and discharge its liabilities in the normal course of business.
+The Company incurred a loss of (\$158,632) and comprehensive gain of \$7,511 during the period ended March 31, 2022 and as of that date, the Company had an accumulated deficit of \$51,309,198 and negative working capital of (\$1,941,167).
 The Company has not generated any revenues or cash flows from operations since inception and does not expect to do so for the foreseeable future.
 The Company's continuation as a going concern depends on its ability to successfully raise financing.
-Although the Company has been successful in the past in obtaining financing, there is no assurance that it will be able to obtain adequate financing in the future or that such financing will be on terms acceptable to the Company; therefore giving rise to a material uncertainty which may cast significant doubt as to whether the Company's cash resources and working capital will be sufficient to enable the Company to continue as a going concern for the 12-month period after the date of these consolidated financial statements.
+Although the Company has been successful in the past in obtaining financing, there is no assurance that it will be able to obtain adequate financing in the future or that such financing will be on terms acceptable to the Company; therefore giving rise to a material uncertainty which may cast significant doubt as to whether the Company's cash resources and working capital will be sufficient to enable the Company to continue as a going concern for the 12-month period after the date of these condensed interim consolidated financial statements.